GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 To avoid long queues, you can withdraw your pass **from Saturday, October 19 from 12h to 16h**.
 This will save you precious time on Monday morning.
 The doors open at 8am on Monday morning and the keynote will begin at 9am. 🎶 [Human Heat - Christine and the Queens](https://www.youtube.com/watch?v=FkWVD9w98ok) 🎶

 ## After Party
 This year's DevFest After Party will take place on Monday, October 21st.
-This evening is organized by Team GDG Nantes and it promises to be Rock!
+The party is organized by the GDG Nantes Team and promises to be Rock!
 All participants with a DevFest Nantes badge are therefore invited to the DevFest site on floor -1, next to the Titan room, to an After Party between 18:30 and 22:00.

 ## Thursdays